Dubai Traffic Alert: Accident On Major Road Authority Warns Motorists

-An accident took place on a major road in Dubai on Thursday, as per Dubai Police.
+An accident took place on a major road in the emirate on Saturday, according to Dubai Police.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.